Michae1CC/HONOURS_SLIDES/README.md

 - The rationale behind these methods is that you slowly build up the order of your Krylov subspace with each iterate belonging to the next subspace and where additional constraints are employed to guide each estimate toward an exact solution.
 - Different assumptions on $\bm{A}$ and constraints leads to different flavours of Krylov subspace methods.
 - The particular Krylov subspace methods used in this thesis where the conjugate gradient (CG for short) and minimum residual methods (MINRES for short)
-- The CG method imposes additional constraints so that the energy norm is minimized against the $k^{th}$ iterate and assumes $\bm{A}$ is PSD
+- The CG method imposes additional constraints so that the energy norm is minimized against the $k^{th}$ iterate and assumes $\bm{A}$ is symmeteric and PD
-- MINRES, on the other hand, imposes additional constraints so that Euclidean distance of $A x_k - b$ is minimized.
+- MINRES, on the other hand, imposes additional constraints so that Euclidean distance of $A x_k - b$ is minimized and only requires $A$ to be symmeteric

 ## Nystrom